yasserfarouk/negmas/docs/overview.rst

 mixins you need implementing their abstract functions (if any) in turn.

-Negotiators related to a specific negotiation mechanism are implemented in that mechanism's module.
+Negotiators related to a specific negotiation mechanism are implemented in that mechanism’s module.
 For example, negotiators designed for the Stacked Alternating Offers Mechanism are found in the ``sao`` module.

 Agent (the base class of all negotiation agents)